-Selecting the right method of procurement is essential to final results, in order to match your organisation’s requirements.
-Before beginning your office fit out or refurbishment project, it is essential to gain clear understanding of the key differences between design and build and traditional procurement.
+Selecting the right method of procurement is essential to achieving an end result that matches your organisation’s requirements.
+Before beginning your office fit out or refurbishment project, it is essential to gain a clear understanding of the key differences between design and build and traditional procurement.

-The traditional course breaks down as design, bid and build.
+The traditional procurement process has three stages: design, bid and build.
 In this process, the project owner negotiates separately with an architect (or interior design) practice and construction contractor.
 Firstly, the project owner hires a design firm to deliver complete design documents.
 The company then requests bids from contractors to perform the work defined in the tender documents and awards the tender to the lowest bidder.

-Interestingly, sizeable, more specialist and complex projects would have only been an option for traditional procurement, where separate consultants and architectural consultancies are used.
+In the past, larger specialist projects have only been an option for traditional procurement, where separate consultants and architectural consultancies are used.

 |Traditional||Design and build|

 |Cost||Construction costs initially unknown - cost certainty achieved later||Construction cost realised and fixed from initial design phase|

 |Control||Owner retains control over design and construction||Requires less owner expertise and resources|

 |Time||Design and construction are sequential, typically resulting in longer schedules||Construction can overlap design completion reducing project schedule|

 |Risk||Client retains the risk of consultant/contractor non-performance||Diminished risk and liability with single, unified team|